varunshaw027/Marketing-Campaign-Performance-Analysis/README.md

   ---

+  ## 🔎 Exploratory Questions
+- Which channel has the lowest cost per engagement?
+- Is higher CPC associated with higher CTR?
+- Does ROI vary significantly across channels?

+  ---

 ## 🔍 Key Insights
 - All channels perform similarly, indicating a lack of differentiation in marketing strategy
 - Stable CPC suggests controlled spending but limited optimization